Staircase solutions and stability in vertically confined salt-finger convection: Single-mode solutions and stability at

 The final states in a domain of size $L_x=2\pi/8$ initialized by S2 and S3 show different flow structures.
 Figure \ref{fig:DNS_Pr_7_S2} shows DNS results initialized with S2 and $L_x=2\pi/8$.
-The horizontally averaged salinity deviation $\langle S\rangle_{h}(z,t)$ in figure \ref{fig:DNS_Pr_7_S2}(a) takes the requisite two-layer form for short times but then transitions into a one-layer state with superposed oscillations in time.
-After averaging over time and in the horizontal direction, the total salinity profile $z+\langle S\rangle_{h,t}$ in figure \ref{fig:DNS_Pr_7_S2}(b) shows two well-mixed regions, with a broad interior region that is close to a linear profile.
+The horizontally averaged salinity deviation $\langle S\rangle_{h}(z,t)$ in figure \ref{fig:DNS_Pr_7_S2}(a) takes the requisite two-layer form for short times but then begins to oscillate in time.
+After averaging over time and in the horizontal direction, the total salinity profile $z+\langle S\rangle_{h,t}$ in figure \ref{fig:DNS_Pr_7_S2}(b) shows two mixed regions, with a broad interior region that is close to a linear profile.
+In fact, this oscillation and the two associated mixed regions in the mean salinity profile persist to at least $t=30,000$ (not shown).
 This behavior is similar to the TF1 single-mode solution as shown in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01_Pr_7_TF1}(a).
-The mean salinity profile in figure \ref{fig:DNS_Pr_7_S2}(b) also resembles the mean temperature profile in Rayleigh-B\'enard convection with induced large-scale shear \citep[figure 5(b)]{goluskin2014convectively}, where the temperature profile shows two well-mixed regions close to the boundary, and an interior that approaches a linear profile with increasing Rayleigh number.
+The mean salinity profile in figure \ref{fig:DNS_Pr_7_S2}(b) also resembles the mean temperature profile in Rayleigh-B\'enard convection with induced large-scale shear \citep[figure 5(b)]{goluskin2014convectively}, where the temperature profile shows two mixed regions close to the boundary, and an interior that approaches a linear profile with increasing Rayleigh number.
 The three snapshots of the total salinity in figure \ref{fig:DNS_Pr_7_S2}(c)-(e) reveal that this behavior is associated with a new state, a direction-reversing tilted finger (RTF).
 Such behavior is also observed within simulations of the single-mode equations \citep{paparella1999sheared} (termed a layering instability there) and is accompanied by an oscillating large-scale shear.
-The direction-reversing tilted finger state also resembles (at least phenomenologically) the `pulsating wave' found by \citet[figure 7]{proctor1994nonlinear} and \citet[figure 5]{matthews1993pulsating} in magnetoconvection.
-A comparison between convection with or without a stabilizing magnetic field also highlights the stabilizing restoring force that is important in sustaining this `pulsating wave' state \citep{rucklidge1996analysis}, here the stabilizing temperature gradient.
+The direction-reversing tilted finger state also resembles (at least phenomenologically) the `pulsating wave' found by \citet[figure 7]{proctor1994nonlinear} and \citet[figure 5]{matthews1993pulsating} in magnetoconvection as well as large-scale flow reversals observed in Rayleigh-B\'enard convection \citep{sugiyama2010flow,chandra2013flow,winchester2021zonal}.
 We have not explored the origin of this state but note that similar `pulsating waves' in other systems originate from a sequence of local and global bifurcations of a tilted convection roll \citep{matthews1993pulsating,proctor1994nonlinear,rucklidge1996analysis}.